widok/widok/README.md

 - Designed with memory-efficiency in mind
 - Bootstrap 3 bindings available

-As Widok is built around Scala.JS it also inherits some of its properties:
+As Widok is built around Scala.js it also inherits some of its properties:
 - IDE support
 - Browser source maps
 - Fast compilation times

-## Widgets
-HTML elements are provided as widgets.
-Also, native Bootstrap 3 bindings exist to allow for faster prototyping.

 ## Data propagation
-Channels model realtime values as a stream.
-This stream can be observed.
+Channels model continuous values as streams.
+These streams can be observed.
 Internally, no copies of the produced values are created.
 If desired, the current value can be explicitly cached, though.
-It is possible to operate on channels with higher-order functions.
+It is possible to operate on channels with higher-order functions such as ``map()`` and ``filter()``.
 Every time a new value is produced, it is propagated down the observer chain.

 Aggregates are channel containers.
 They allow to deal with large lists efficiently.
-As aggregates may be rendered directly to the browser, no copies of the list are being made.
-If an item gets removed, this is reflected directly by a change in the DOM, only deleting the actual node.
+If an item gets added, removed or updated, this is reflected directly by a change in the DOM, only operating on the actual nodes.

 ## License
 Widok is licensed under the terms of the GPLv3.

 ## Authors
-Tim Nieradzik <tim@kognit.io>
+* Tim Nieradzik

 ## Similar projects
 * [scala.rx](https://github.com/lihaoyi/scala.rx)